keystonejs/keystone-classic/docs/Getting Started/Setting-Up/part-1.md

 ------------------------------------------------
 ```

-Unfortunately all that's there is a 404 error page.
+We should get a 404 page.
+That's ok!
 We're going to solve that in [part 3](/getting-started/setting-up/part-3).
 In [Part 2](/getting-started/setting-up/part-2) we are going to focus on getting the database connected, and the admin UI up and running.
 You can do these two in either order.

+## Next Steps
+Check out [part 2](/getting-started/setting-up/part-2) of our setting up keystone guide, which walks you through setting up your database, or if you want to read more about any of the parts we set up, you can check out these links:

 ## Learn more about: